toba/generator-toba/README.md

 Yeoman generator for Toba TypeScript modules with standard linting, `tsconfig`, testing, licensing and packaging.

+The `package.json` template file must be published with a different name or it affects which files in that folder npm recognizes.

 ## Usage

 ### Install Yeoman and the Toba Generator